PoulaKarem/PoulaKarem/README.md

 ### Hello there👋 I'm Paula Karem

 ## I'm a student at E.E.L.U.
 IT department
+- Be a producer NOT a user
+- NO social media No wasting time
 <!--
 **Paula-Karem/Paula-Karem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.